Chris Warner: Creation and casting

 Created as part of the original core cast, the character (originally named "Chris Perry") was pitched as a privileged young doctor, who despite medical skill, was arrogant and focused on his sex life.
 Several actors auditioned for the character in 1992, with two being Michael Galvin and his flatmate Marton Csokas.
 Galvin went on to win the role and predicted that the show would only last six months.
 Csokas later went on to join the soap as Leonard Dodds in 1993.
-As production began, Chris' surname became Warner and the character made his first appearance on the show's first episode.
+As production began, Chris's surname became Warner and the character made his first appearance on the show's first episode.
 Many of Galvin's co-stars became role models for him, including Elizabeth McRae (Marj Nelson), Paul Gittins (Michael McKenna), and Temuera Morrison (Hone Ropata).
 Galvin commented, "I learned a lot from Tem Morrison.
 When I started off I thought, 'I am going to make this so dramatic, everything is going to be so dramatic.'
 I had this completely inappropriate intensity.
 But Tem would come along and just float through the scene and he was just so much more watchable than me when it started.
 I'm sure people thought, 'Oh thank God it's him, because he's just relaxed and doing it – and who's that blond idiot dancing around.'
 You learn fast."
 Galvin stayed on the soap for several more years but began to tire of the role and quit, stating; "after four years on Shortland Street there was so much of me in Dr Warner I wasn't sure where he ended and I began."
 Galvin departed alongside his on-screen brother Craig Parker in an episode written by Steven Zanoski in May 1996.
-Originally, the characters' departure was going to lead to the series' ultimate ending.
+Originally, the characters' departure was going to lead to the series's ultimate ending.
 However the continued success led to further commissions and funding, and the show survived.